 Most parents find the word "No" creeps into their vocabulary very quickly once their toddler starts boundary testing.
 This is most likely around 14 -18 months.
 A toddler is designed to test and your job as a parent is to rein in certain behaviours, not desirable or just plain dangerous.

-Impulse control is something that toddlers struggle with and sometimes they will do things just because it felt too good to resist.
-They knew that a consequence would occur as a result of their impulsive behavior but that temptation was too darned enticing.
+Impulse control is something toddlers struggle with and sometimes they will do things just because it felt too good to resist.
+They knew a consequence would occur as a result of their impulsive behaviour but the temptation was too darned enticing.

 How to communicate with your toddler